Dual-Exhaust/qsbot/README.md

 * Set welcome message and discord presence.
 * Set single or multiple prefixes for commands.
 * Built in command error catch.
 (Probably will end up phasing this out or replacing it with something more practical)
+* Generate starting code from the command line

 ## Roadmap

 - [x] Basic examples
 - [x] Command to install examples
-- [ ] Command to get basic starting code for bot creation
+- [x] Command to get basic starting code for bot creation
 - [ ] Server statistics
 - [ ] Cog support
 - [ ] Easy load token